risan/intro-to-machine-learning/svm/README.md

 * It takes an input of data with two categories and create a line that separate these two categories.
 * It find the maximum distance or margin between the line and the nearest point from both of the categories.
 * It puts the correctness of the classification first before trying to maximize the margin.
+* SVM can solve not only the linearly separated classes, but the non-linear classes too.
+* SVM tackle the non-linearly separated classes by using the kernel trick.
+It transform the low dimensional inputs into a higher dimensional inputs that are linearly separarable.
+* Sklearn provided several built-in kernel that we can use with SVM SVC: `linear`, `poly`, `rbf` (default value), `sigmoid`, `precomputed`.

 ## Terrain Classifier with Naive Bayes